- Scientific name: Galeorhinus galeus

 Spawning and Reproduction

 Breeding takes place in late winter and spring.
-Tope are ovoviviparous, which means fertilised eggs are retained and hatch in the bodies of females making it look as if they give birth to live young.
-Eggs develop in the body of females for around a year and are released into fairly shallow bays and estuaries.
+Tope are ovoviviparous, which means fertilised eggs hatch in the bodies of females making it look as if they give birth to live young.
+Eggs take around a year to develop inside of the females and are released into fairly shallow bays and estuaries.
 Usually six or seven pups are released but it can be many more than this in some cases.
 Pups are around one foot long at birth.

 Commercial Value of Tope